Britain unveils powers to strip suspected Islamist fighters of passports

 NATIONAL INTEREST

-"A British government should act in the national interest ... to help keep our people safe and we should consider everything in the light of that," he said, adding that if it became necessary to act quickly he would do so without first seeking authorization from parliament.
+"A British government should act in the national interest ... to help keep our people safe and we should consider everything in the light of that," he said, adding that if it became necessary to act quickly he would do so without first seeking authorisation from Parliament.

 Last week Obama administration officials said the United States wanted to recruit partners for potential joint military action but Cameron's spokesman said on Monday he was not aware any such proposals had been put to Britain.